 Nisargshala, What is it?

-Today, children’s lives seem to be structured much differently, a world where the phrase “Go play outside” has been replaced by television programs, computer time, and Wii Fit.
+Today, our lives seem to be structured much differently, a world where the phrase “Go play outside” has been replaced by television programs, computer time, mobile games, videos, social media and Wii Fit.

 Today’s world is much different.
-Children no longer freely explore the world around them, and many have extremely limited contact with nature at all.
-Fear for safety, structured lessons and activities, and electronics are some of the main inhibitors to natural discovery that involve children today.
+As Children and even grown ups we no longer freely explore the world around us, and many have extremely limited contact with nature at all.
+Fear for safety, work pressure, extra working hours, late night working, competitive age, structured lessons and activities, and electronics are some of the main things which keeps us from going back to mother nature.
 Spontaneous interaction with nature is most often limited, at best.

 Free play in nature encourages children to create games with their own invented rules, conduct experiments with nature, and learn lessons that aren’t “taught” by anyone.
 These types of “no rules” situations promote inventive play and give children a deeper understanding of nature.

 While playground equipment is a perk of modern urbanization, its uses are more finite than those nature provides.
 Although equipment can be open-ended, imagined as a castle one day and a boat the next, nature is ever changing.
 Crossing a stream one day might become searching for treasures under river stones another day as the stream dries up.
-Tactile outdoor experiences teach children differently than a lesson or even reading about a subject can.
+Tactile outdoor experiences teach children differently than a lesson or even reading about a subject can , same is the learning experience for adults also.